U.S. heating oil, diesel stocks dwindle as demand rises

 "We actually don't see a clear path in the near future to be able to restock diesel inventories," said Gary Simmons, chief commercial officer at Valero VLO.N, during the company's earnings call last week.

 The national average price for diesel was lately at $3.78 per gallon, highest since September 2014.
-In places like New England, oil-fired generation is expected to surge temporarily in the coming days, which could raise prices more.
+In places like New England, oil-fired generation is surging, which could raise prices more.
+According to grid operator ISO New England, oil-fired generation was at 11% on Friday, with colder weather on the way.

 Prices should ease as winter subsidies and demand for heating fuel drops off, allowing inventories to build again, according to Troy Vincent, senior market analyst at researcher DTN Markets.
 But if the cost of crude oil used to make distillates remains high, fuel prices might remain elevated.